Middlewares

 When creating the Group in the Router, we simply assign the first parameter as a MiddlewareInterface

-to inverse the result of an existing Middleware so that one Middleware can be used for opposing Groups:
+to inverse the result of an existing Middleware so that one Middleware can be used for opposing Groups.
+This helps keep the code clean because you don’t need to write two separate Middlewares for opposite conditions.

 use App\Web\Middlewares\IsUserMiddleware;